marieotsuka/webtype-spring2021/content/syllabus.md

 ## Material Requirements
 * A laptop
 * Software
-	* Github account or personal hosting space
+	* Github account (or personal hosting space)
-	* A text editor for coding such as Sublime Text, Atom, Visual Studio Code
+	* A text editor for coding
 	* A Slack account
 	* Glyphs

 ## Course Structure